Rohit Gandikota

 Erasing Conceptual Knowledge from Language Models

-Rohit Gandikota, Sheridan Feucht, Sameul Marks, David Bau
+Rohit Gandikota, Sheridan Feucht, Samuel Marks, David Bau

 NeurIPS, 2025